Senior UBS dealmaker to leave Swiss bank

 Warshaw joined UBS in 1986 as a graduate trainee and has since held a variety of roles, including head of its global media group and head of investment banking in Europe, the Middle East and Africa.

-Poached from Bank of America Merrill Lynch, Orcel, a famed dealmaker himself, made his mark on the investment bank with a series of hires despite a big shake up in the business, including a withdrawal from fixed income activities and cutting 10,000 staff.
+Poached from Bank of America Merrill Lynch (BAC.N), Orcel, a famed dealmaker himself, made his mark on the investment bank with a series of hires despite a big shake up in the business, including a withdrawal from fixed income activities and cutting 10,000 staff.

 Orcel's memo said Warshaw will maintain a close relationship with UBS and continue to work with it on a number of key clients and projects.